SeelaSalorinta/42-philo/README.md

 - Detecting and preventing race conditions
 - The challenge of starvation and deadlock prevention

-It was a fun project, i got to think a lot what approach is best for this and again taught me so many new things to implement in my future !
+This was a interesting project to work on.
+It made me think carefully about the best approach to solve the problem, and once again, it taught me so many valuable lessons that I’ll carry forward into future projects!